 Library staff cannot attempt to locate anyone using the library intercom except in cases of emergency.
 There is no paging system and patrons should not give out the library's telephone number for messages.

 When a particular item is not on the shelves, patrons should ask for assistance at the Circulation Desk.
 If there is no record to indicate that the material is in use, a staff member will search for the missing item and notify the user of the results.
 If the item is not found, Mason students and faculty may request the item through interlibrary loan.

 There are three Canon multifunction devices (printing/copying/scanning) for patron use.
 The devices are located in room 136 (Microforms) on the first floor, on the second floor near stairwell C ( Fairfax Drive side of the building), and across from Lab 351 on the third floor.
 The Canon devices are maintained by the university's Print Services department which is located in room 134 of the library.
 The mulitfuncton machines operate by using a Mason Money card which can be purchased from a teller located outside of Print Services or by putting money on a Mason ID.
 Money can be added to a card by going online to Mason Money.
 There is a computer outside of the Copy Center office that can be used to access Mason Money.
 The cost is $.10 cents per copy (b&w), $.25 cents for color, and scanning is free.

 Any malfunctions should be reported to the Print Services staff member on duty.
 Although the copiers are physically within the library, the library staff has no control over their repair, nor does the library or Print Services provide change.
 Patrons should be aware that the Print Services office has different hours from the library's and is closed on the weekends.

-For more information, see GMU Copy Center.
+For more information, see the Arlington Campus Copy Center.